nileshsalpe/loggy/README.md

 # loggy
-SLF4J like lambda function logger support
+- SLF4 like facade, does not support lambda as of 2021.
+- Support as lambda function as argument for lazy logging.
-- take care even if underlaying logger implementation does not support lambda functions as arguments.
+- Takes care even if underlaying logger implementation does not support lambda functions as arguments.